 1.2.
 Purpose.
 These Standing Rules establish policy and procedures for determining academic appointment, promotion and tenure for faculty members within the Graduate School of Engineering and Management.

 1.3.
 Authority.
-The academic rank system for the Institute is authorized by Title 10, United States Code, Section 9314; Air Force Instruction 36-804, Civilian Faculty Pay Plan for Air University and the USAF Academy; AFI 36-804/Air University Supplement 1, Air University Civilian Faculty Pay Plan Procedures.
-Faculty reappointment, promotion and tenure criteria and general procedures are contained in this Air Force instruction, this Air University supplement .
+The academic rank system for the Institute is authorized by Title 10, United States Code, Section 9314; Department of Defense Instruction (DoDI) 1402.06, Civilian Faculty Positions in Department of Defense Post-Secondary Educational Institutions, Air Force Instruction (AFI) 36-804, Civilian Faculty Pay Plan for Air University and the USAF Academy; AFI 36-804/Air University (AU) Supplement 1, Air University Civilian Faculty Pay Plan Procedures; and Air University Instruction (AUI) 36-2314, Academic Rank.
+Faculty reappointment, promotion and tenure criteria and general procedures are contained in this Air Force instruction, this Air University supplement and the Air University Instruction.
 Internal procedures within the Institute for operating under these instructions are specified in AFITI 36-111 and in these Standing Rules of the School’s Academic Rank Promotion and Tenure Committee.
 The Academic Rank Promotion and Tenure Committee of the Graduate School of Engineering and Management (the School Committee) shall administer the process of recommending to the Chancellor, through advice to the Dean, the appointment, promotion and granting of tenure to faculty members.
 It is to serve as decision-making body acting on behalf of the faculty.

 1.4.
 Approval.
 The Faculty Council of the Graduate School of Engineering and Management (the Faculty Council) initially approved these standing rules effective 9 November 2006.
-The faculty retains the authority to change the role, responsibility, or composition of the School Committee by a majority vote of the Faculty Council.
+The faculty retains the authority to change the role, responsibility, or composition of the School Committee according to the voting procedures given the Faculty Council Constitution (the Constitution). .

 2. Faculty Attributes